CristynaBC/CristynaBC/README.md

 ### Hi there 👋
-I'm a junior Front-End Developer and Informations Systems student!
+I'm a Informations Systems student!

+I'm studying to become a full-stack developer, I have experience working with Angular from the front-end development bootcamp LABORATORIA!

+I'm currently focusing my studies on object oriented programming with JAVA :)

 <!--
 **CristynaBC/CristynaBC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.